This post was most recently updated on July 27, 2020

 If you find yourself in a situation where your search results are sub-par or even need borderline crisis management, there are simple tools to use that can have an amazing impact on boosting positive links, images, and posts.

 If you happen to be one of those people who have negative search results that are harmful to your reputation, you can try deleting them entirely and remove them from the internet.

 Sometimes we publish things ourselves that can come back to bite us far after we’ve initially shared it.
 For example, a friend might have shared a photo from a party where you were having a little too much fun.
-A few months down the line, that photo somehow circulates around the office just in time for you to try to get that new promotion.
+A few months down the line, that photo somehow circulates the office just in time for you to try to get that new promotion.
 Convenient?
 No. Frustrating?
 Absolutely.
 Queue damage control.

 If you are looking specifically at business reputation management, you might be dealing with something as simple as a spelling mistake that got published and spread like wildfire.
-Easy mistake, but it could really hurt your brand’s reputation.
+Easy mistake, but it could hurt your brand’s reputation.

 Creating a website with your search term

 Sharing on social sites

 By creating these new outlets of information for Google to pick up on, you’re reinforcing healthy content with your search term.
 The more regularly you post and share on various sites, the higher the domain authority will grow within those platforms, and eventually outperform anything that is tarnishing your online reputation.